[as of 7/13/20 – subject to change]

 For more information, visit Restarting Special Collections.
 To schedule an appointment, send an email to email@example.com.

-Yes, we are able to process requests for physical and electronic articles and book chapters via ILLiad and can deliver your requests to your ILLiad account.
+Yes, we are processing requests for physical and electronic articles and book chapters via ILLiad.
+Electronic requests will be delivered your requests to your ILLiad account.
 Be advised that delivery for all requests may be delayed.

 What online library collections are available?

 Our online collections, including e-books, databases, online journals, video and other online resources, are available on- and off-campus.
 Visit our subject guides to learn about resources by topic.
 If you have access issues, visit our Technical Help webpage.